normcrusher42/minihell/README.md

 wanted to move on from LOL
 Stay diligent Beanie, don't let anything ever make you feel doubtful about your work, you can do wonders with persistency and a sip of hope hehe

-we may not work together next rank (idk about rank 5) but I look forward to forming our transcendance team with you again :D
+We're half way through our 42 journey but another memorable arc is about to begin at rank 4✨ we may not work together next rank (idk about rank 5) but I look forward to forming our transcendance team with you again :D

 imma go to sleep now.
 Our minishell better have passed by the time you're reading this LMAO

 p.s. dessert is still on me and you're NOT doing anything about it! my turn >:3